hpgrahsl/kryptonite-for-kafka/README.md

 In case you want to learn more about configuration parameter externalization there is e.g. this nice [blog post](https://debezium.io/blog/2019/12/13/externalized-secrets/) from the Debezium team showing how to externalize username and password settings using a docker-compose example.

-### Build, Installation / Deployment
+### Build, installation / deployment

 Either you can build this project from sources via Maven or you can download a pre-built, self-contained package of Kryptonite [kafka-connect-transform-kryptonite-0.1.0.jar](https://drive.google.com/file/d/1T-QUKzCoRi_YHSVcLBxMWPm_WGBvlo46/view?usp=sharing).

 In order to deploy it you simply put the jar into a _'plugin path'_ that is configured to be scanned by your Kafka Connect worker nodes.

-After that, simply configure Kryptonite as transformation for any of your source / sink connectors, sit back and relax!
-Happy 'binge watching' ciphertext ;-)
+After that, configure Kryptonite as transformation for any of your source / sink connectors, sit back and relax!
+Happy _'binge watching'_ plenty of ciphertexts ;-)

-### Cipher Algorithm Specific
+### Cipher algorithm specifics

 Kryptonite currently provides a single cipher algorithm, namely, AES in GCM mode.
-It offers so-called _authentic encryption with associated data_ (AEAD).
+It offers so-called _authenticated encryption with associated data_ (AEAD).
 This basically means that besides the ciphertext, an encrypted field additionally contains unencrypted but authenticated meta-data.
-In order to keep the storage overhead per encrypted field down to a minimum, the SMT implementation only incorporates a version identifier for Kryptonite itself (`k1`) together with a short identifier representing the algorithm (`01` for `AES/GCM/NoPadding`) which was used to encrypt the field in question.
-Future versions may support additional algorithms or might benefit from further meta-data, so this should be considered to undergo changes.
+In order to keep the storage overhead per encrypted field down to a minimum, the SMT implementation currently only incorporates a version identifier for Kryptonite itself (`k1`) together with a short identifier representing the algorithm (`01` for `AES/GCM/NoPadding`) which was used to encrypt the field in question.
+Future versions may support additional algorithms or might benefit from further meta-data, which is why the meta-data handling should be considered to undergo changes.

 By design, every application of Kryptonite on a specific record field results in different ciphertexts for one and the same plaintext.
 This is in general not only desirable but very important to make attacks harder.
 However, in the context of Kafka Connect records this has an unfavorable consequence for source connectors. **Applying the SMT on a source record's key would result in a 'partition mix-up'** because records with the same original plaintext key would end up in different topic partitions.
 In other words, **do NOT(!) use Kryptonite for source record keys** at the moment.
-There are plans in place to do away with this restriction and extend Kryptonite with a deterministic mode which could then safely support the encryption of record keys while at the same time keep topic partitioning and record ordering intact.
+There are plans in place to do away with this restriction and extend Kryptonite with a deterministic mode.
+This could then safely support the encryption of record keys while at the same time keep topic partitioning and record ordering intact.

 ## Donate

-If you like this project and want to support its further development and maintenance we are happy about your [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE)
+If you like this project and want to support its further development and maintenance we are happy about your [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE).

 ## License Information

 This project is licensed according to [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ```